Igor-Ljucovic/my-projects/README.md

 6) **NutriPlan | PHP, Laravel, Eloquent ORM, MySQL, React, HTML, CSS, Bootstrap, Task Scheduler**
 -A full-stack web app for planning meals and automatically generating a grocery list.
 Implemented an admin dashboard for managing groceries, meals, users and roles

+My YouTube playlist with some of these projects: https://www.youtube.com/playlist?list=PLOi6WcWwy-_VPgDLPfeccZKMN11P-fzOS